D.M.D. Program Application

 The Canadian DAT is also accepted.
 The most competitive applicants will typically score 19s or 20s on the four important score sections.

-*Please note that the Admissions Committee will only consider scores from the first three DAT attempts.
+*Please note that the Admissions Committee will only consider scores from the most recent test attempt.
 Additionally, all three competitive scores must be achieved on the exact same DAT examination.

 Required Letters of Evaluation